abdulkaeum/abdulkaeum/README.md

 🔭 Below are some projects that I'm currently working on focusing with Laravel / PHP. <br>
   -  <a href="https://github.com/abdulkaeum/import_export_data">Import / export data using job batching and maatwebsite/excel</a> (in progress)
   -  <a href="https://github.com/abdulkaeum/stripe-cashier">Simulating online payments via Stripe and Cashier</a>
-  -  <a href="https://github.com/abdulkaeum/scrabble-wars">Scrabble Wars Coding Challenge</a>
+  -  <a href="https://github.com/abdulkaeum/scrabble-wars">Scrabble Wars coding challenge</a>
   -  <a href="https://github.com/abdulkaeum/client-apis">Backend multiple API consumption challenge</a>

 <!--